Table Of Contents

 - Repeat this to a count of 3 to 5.

-This is a good breathing exercise that helps with muscle stiffness problems and relieves back pain.
+This is one of the most effective yoga breathing exercises to strengthen lungs you can perform to help relieve muscle stiffness problems and back pain.
 It is also useful to de-clog your passages early in the morning.

 - Stand upright.
 Then, slowly bend forward and let your hands dangle near the floor.